-The thought of just hanging out in the water for any length of time longer than 10 minutes was daunting for me.
+The thought of just hanging out in the water for any length of time longer than 10 minutes was daunting for us.

-Having never been snorkeling I saw it as a challenge that I wanted to face head on.
-Dan and I heard Belize was one of the best places to snorkel because it's a barrier reef area in the Caribbean sea.
+Having never been snorkeling, we saw it as a challenge that we wanted to face head-on.
+Dan and I heard Belize was one of the best places to snorkel because it's a barrier reef area in the Caribbean.
 So when we went there for vacation we knew it was an activity we definitely wanted to sign up for.

 The thought of not attempting to snorkel during our vacation there was more troubling than conquering my fear.
 I wasn't going to let my inability to tread water and swim for 45 minutes without “land” or a boat break get in my way.

-As soon as we arrived to our hotel on the coast of Belize in Hopkins (called Almond Beach Resort) we signed up for the next morning's snorkeling excursion.
+As soon as we arrived at our hotel on the coast of Belize in Hopkins (called Almond Beach Resort) we signed up for the next morning's snorkeling excursion.

 I was anxious for my first time snorkeling as we stood on the shore with the excursion group.
 I wore a swimsuit underneath a coverup for the boat ride, a hair-tie to keep my hair pulled off my face, and lots of reef-safe sunscreen.

-We were fitted for our snorkeling gear on the shore: a mask (consisting of goggles and a mouth piece) and flippers.
+We were fitted for our snorkeling gear on the shore: a mask (consisting of goggles and a mouthpiece) and flippers.
 I could feel the nerves surfacing as I generously applied sunscreen to my fair skin.
 (And yes, you can bring and wear your own snorkel gear if you like!)

-There's a few vital items you need for snorkeling and then some “nice to have” items, not “need to have.”
+There are a few vital items you need for snorkeling along with some “nice to have” items (though not “need to have”).